Train Accident Lawyer

 - A CSX train derailed in Ellicott City during August, 2012, killing two women by burying them under a load of coal.
 An investigation by the National Transportation Safety Board (NTSB) concluded that the likely cause of the derailment was a broken rail.

-- A CSX train derailed in Rosedale during May, 2013, after hitting a garbage truck.
+- In the incident where a CSX train derailed in Rosedale during May 2013 after hitting a garbage truck, the truck’s driver was injured, leading to a situation where the expertise of a Baltimore truck accident lawyer could be crucial.
 The truck’s driver was injured, two train cars caught fire, buildings were damaged by an explosion, and people within a 20-block radius were asked to evacuate because of the dangers from burning chemicals.
 Hazardous materials crews were sent in and the NTSB investigated the accident.

 - A CSX coal train derailed in Bowie during May, 2014.
 There were no injuries or deaths, but firefighters and hazardous materials workers reported to the scene as a precaution.